 - Snow and ice

 3. Ensure the delivery surface is hard and even

-Our trucking providers impose a 30 minute time cap to unload the container and complete the delivery after arriving at your site.
+Our trucking partners impose a 30-minute time cap to unload the container and complete the delivery after arriving at your site.
 Any additional time taken will be subject to an overtime fee as follows:

-When the container is delivered, you need to make a quick inspection of the container before it is offloaded to ensure it complies with the condition you ordered.
-For “wind and watertight”, “cargo-worthy”, and “new” containers, we guarantee that the containers comply with the following upon delivery:
+When the container is delivered, you’ll be asked to make a quick inspection of the container before it is offloaded to ensure it is in the intended condition.

 - Doors that open and close properly

-Go inside the container (with doors closed but not locked) and look for any light coming in.
-This would indicate a small hole.
-In most cases, this can be corrected by applying a small amount of epoxy.
+To inspect for holes, go inside the container (with doors closed but not locked) and look for any light coming in.
+If any amount of light enters or is visible, this would indicate a small hole.
+In most cases, this can easily be corrected by applying a small amount of epoxy.

-Inspect the floors and verify that there are no holes in the floor.
-It is normal for the floor to have scratches and/or gouges from forklifts lifting cargo in and out.
-The floor can also have steel patches or other repairs.
+Inspect the floors and verify that there are no holes.
+Keep in mind, It is typical for the floor to have scratches or gouges from forklifts lifting cargo in and out.
+Should there be any issues, the floor can also be repaired with steel patches or remedies.

-When you have verified that the container lives up to the ordered standard, no further action is required.
+Once you have verified that the container is in acceptable condition, no further action is required.

 Unable to Complete Delivery